openstack/nova-specs/specs/xena/approved/qos-minimum-guaranteed-packet-rate.rst

 case when the resource is also directionless.
 And two other that are direction aware to support the other deployment case where the pps resource are also direction aware.

-*Alternatively* it was suggested that it would be enough to have a single set of direction aware QoS rule types.
-Then in case of the normal OVS deployment scenario, where the resource is directionless, the resource requests from the direction aware QoS rules could be added together before matched against the single directionless resource inventory.
-Neutron would be able to differentiate between the two deployment situation on the port level based on the ``vnic_type`` of the port.
-The ``normal`` ``vnic_type`` means that the port is requested to be backed by a normal OVS with directionless resource accounting.
-While the ``direct`` ``vnic_type`` means the port is requested to be backed by a hardware-offloaded OVS (or non OVS backend, like SRIOV) with a direction aware resource inventory.

 Nova servers with the new QoS policies
 --------------------------------------